eastmaels/steemblog.github.io/_posts/account/kelvinzhang/2019-06-10_ntopaz--kelvinzhang--2137593608--ntopaz-photofeed-photocircle-photography-cn--2019-06-10-23-52-26--artwork--none.md

 - - -

-This page is synchronized from the post: [Happy Game of New Year](https://steemit.com/@kelvinzhang/ntopaz--kelvinzhang--2137593608--ntopaz-photofeed-photocircle-photography-cn--2019-06-10-23-52-26--artwork--none)
+This page is synchronized from the post: ['Happy Game of New Year'](https://steemit.com/@kelvinzhang/ntopaz--kelvinzhang--2137593608--ntopaz-photofeed-photocircle-photography-cn--2019-06-10-23-52-26--artwork--none)